Skin excess after gastric bypass surgery: Is it preventable?

 While corrective clothing helps, it does not prevent or reduce excess skin.

-Laser treatments can tighten your skin, but won’t help enough with a lot of excess skin after a gastric reduction.
+On the Internet, you can find options such as creams or laser treatments to reduce excess skin.
+Creams and lotions can improve the condition of your skin, but do not remove excess skin.
+Laser treatments can tighten your skin, but won’t help enough with a lot of excess skin after a stomach reduction.

 Skin correction after gastric bypass surgery: when can it be done?

 Doctors have established rules (Guidelines Contour Reconstructive Surgery) about when you can get a skin correction for excess skin after gastric bypass surgery.
-5 Rules to qualify for skin correction after gastric bypass surgery:

 1. Your BMI must be less than 35